 Publishers and advertisers should guide each other first-hand toward truly optimal results.
 That involves each side auditing its programmatic partners, underlining those who bring the most value, and learning about which of those partners delivers unique supply or demand.

-When it comes to ad quality, the uncomfortable truth is that as publishers continue to incorporate more demand partners, poorly-performing partners and even fraudulent demand continues to slip through the programmatic net.
-Together, the lack of transparency and collaboration between industry players has enabled malicious actors to successfully exploit the ecosystem–turning malvertising into a thriving enterprise.
+When it comes to ad quality, the uncomfortable truth is that as publishers continue to incorporate more demand partners, poorly-performing partners, and even fraudulent demand continues to slip through the programmatic net, problems that were much less significant when they had fewer programmatic partners.
+Together, the lack of transparency and collaboration between industry players has enabled malicious actors to successfully exploit the ad server ecosystem and the technology provider’s auction dynamics–turning malvertising into a thriving enterprise.

 Malicious actors successfully entering auctions and serving deceptive ads or viruses, is a leading reason premium publishers are losing their readership.
-Lost readership and accompanying dips in ad revenue are a prime example of what can go wrong when inventory is bought and sold with limited transparency– and without the proper ad quality controls in place.
-This is not a simple problem to solve, it’s technical and nuanced, but must be done, so how should publishers move forward?
+Lost readership and accompanying dips in ad revenue are prime examples of what can go wrong when inventory is bought and sold with limited transparency and without the proper ad quality controls in place.
+This is not a simple problem to solve, it’s technical and nuanced, but it must be done, so how should publishers move forward?

 Ad Quality, A Step Towards Transparency

-While supply path optimization was initially supposed to benefit buyers, it can be beneficial to publishers — if publishers are able to advocate for themselves.
-And they are able: SPO and DPO are both important in providing transparency, strengthening business relationships, and helping both sides meet their goals.
+While SPO strategy and SPO technology were initially supposed to benefit buyers by preventing things like bid duplication for the same impression, it can also be beneficial to publishers — if publishers are able to advocate for themselves.
+And they can.
+SPO and DPO are both important in providing transparency, strengthening business relationships, and helping both sides meet their goals.
 Indeed, SPO and DPO together illuminate the full supply chain and boost advertiser ROI and publisher revenue along the way.